eclipse-edc/MinimumViableDataspace/docs/developer/continuous-deployment/continuous_deployment.md

 Continuous integration and continuous deployment of the MVD to an Azure subscription is performed by [GitHub Actions](https://github.com/features/actions) workflows.

-The Azure subscription and and the GitHub repository need to be set up with the required configuration and credentials before the MVD can be deployed.
+The Azure subscription and the GitHub repository need to be set up with the required configuration and credentials before the MVD can be deployed.

 The following steps will be performed: